 - If selected to receive a Do Good Mini-Grant, you will receive an Award Notification Letter.

-- Recipients will need to attend a orientation session to learn about fund requirements and disbursement options.
+- Recipients will need to attend the Do Good Mini-Grant Orientation session to learn about fund requirements and disbursement options.

 - Applicants must be a currently enrolled student at the University of Maryland.